 It is a well-known fact the education is the key to moving up the social economic ladder.
 Education also provides individuals with the ability to understand and find common points of connectivity to across cultures.
 As we live in an increasingly “global world” we all must seek to find bridges, points of commonality, across the multitude of cultures that have come together during the 21st century.
 Muhammad Ali, guided by his Six Core Principles, can bring peoples from different cultures together like no other person.
 To carry Muhammad Ali’s legacy as global unifier, the Muhammad Ali Center sponsored the Muhammad Ali Center Generation Ali Global Citizenship Scholarship Program.
-Please check back in the Fall of 2014 for program guidelines and application materials.
+Please check back in the future for program guidelines and application materials.
 Thank you for your interest!

 Congratulations to the 2013 Generation Ali Global Citizenship Scholarship Winners!